shjchan/DecompFlux/README.md

 ﻿DecompFlux
 ==========

-The m-files are for decomposing flux distributions into sets of elementary flux modes (EFMs) without finding the EFM matrix in prior. 'decompflux.m' is the main function.
+The m-files are for decomposing flux distributions into sets of elementary flux modes (EFMs) without finding the EFM matrix in prior.
+'DecompFlux.m' is the main function.
 The principle of the algorithm has been described in Chan and Ji (2011).

 Contents:
 A.	Functions